 After a tour flying helicopters with the U.S. Army, he now spins twisted tales best read in daylight.

 He has published six paranormal thrillers with Samhain, as well as the novella Blood Red Roses.
 He has published the short story collections Tales from Beyond, Deeper into Darkness and authored and edited the collections Out of Time, Still Out of Time, Centauri Station, and Outer Rim.
-His short stories appeared at Daily Science Fiction, Tales of Old, Encounters, In A Land Far Away… and through Gypsy Shadow Press.
-He is a founding member of the Minnows Literary Group.
+His short stories appeared at Daily Science Fiction, Tales of Old, Encounters, In A Land Far Away… He founded the Minnows Literary Group.

 His wife reads what he writes, rolls her eyes, and says “There is something seriously wrong with you.”
 They share their home in sunny Florida with two cats.